The Heathen - Where do they go when they die?

 “And they sung a new song, saying, Thou art worthy to take the book, and to open the seals thereof: for thou was slain, and hast redeemed us to God by thy blood out of every kindred, and tongue, and people, and nation;” Revelation 5:9

 “After this I beheld, and, lo, a great multitude, which no man can number, of all nations, and kindreds, and people, and tongues, stood before the throne, and before the Lamb, clothed with white robes, and palms in their hands;” Revelation 7:9.
-The heathen.

 God assures us that a great multitude will be saved from all nations, so many people that no one can number them.
 The way God presents it, so many people get saved they are without number.
 Jesus taught His disciples the same wonderful truth.